Minority Business Resource Development

 Pre-Application Procedure

 Preapplication coordination is required.
-MBDA will conduct a pre-application conference for all grant competitions.
+MBDA will conduct pre-application conferences for all grant competitions.

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
 Application packages will be made available on Grants.gov.
-Applicants must submit a program narrative, and applicable standard forms (SF) and Department of Commerce (DOC) forms.
+Applicants must submit the required program narrative, applicable federal standard forms (SF) and Department of Commerce (DOC) forms through the grants.gov portal during open application periods.

 Award Procedure

-MBDA makes the funding recommendation to the Grants Officer.
-The Grants Officer will review the recommendation, process the funding request and execute the notice of award.
+MBDA makes award recommendations to the agency's Selecting Official, based on the results of the panel evaluation.
+The Selecting Official (or his/her designee) makes the final decision.
+The agency's Grants Officer processes the award decisions, the funding request and executes the notice of award to the grant recipient.
 Name checks, verification of academic credentials and pre-award audits may be required of the recipient prior to award.
 Electronic notification of award will be generated and forwarded to the selected recipient by the Grants Officer.

 Deadlines